juangallostra/AltitudeEstimation/README.md

 ## Results

+Results are in  SI.
 All distance units are in meters and time units in seconds.
 This means that acceleration is measured in m/s^2, velocity is measured in m/s and height is measured in m.

 ### Test 1